Reverse the decision to cut Arriva Midlands funding - save Sunday services

 - 70/70A - Cannock to Wolverhampton (via Featherstone & University) No evening or Sundays

-- 71/71A - Cannock to Wolverhampton To be replaced by Select; no evenings or Sundays
+- 71/71A - Cannock to Wolverhampton Withdrawal - to be replaced by Select; no evenings or Sundays

 - 74 - Cannock to Stafford Hospital (via Huntington & Town Centre) No Sundays